apache/druid/docs/ingestion/faq.md

 1) Druid is unable to write to the metadata storage.
 Make sure your configurations are correct.

 2) Historical processes are out of capacity and cannot download any more segments.
-You'll see exceptions in the Coordinator logs if this occurs and the Coordinator console will show the Historicals are near capacity.
+You'll see exceptions in the Coordinator logs if this occurs and the web console will show the Historicals are near capacity.

 3) Segments are corrupt and cannot be downloaded.
 You'll see exceptions in your Historical processes if this occurs.